 5.1.
 Add or change WordPress Theme

-Right after you create your WordPress blog, you are already in a possession of either active default WordPress theme, or the one you have chosen in Bluehost.
-It’s very easy to change and adjust to your own needs.
+Right after you create your WordPress blog, you are already in possession of either active default WordPress theme, or the one you have chosen in Bluehost.
+It’s effortless to change and adjust to your own needs.

 Meet the WordPress dashboard